jburcsik/pscjam-rag/readme_extended.md

    - Process and embed documents
    - Save embeddings to cache

-2. **Query Processing**:
+2. **Standard Query Processing**:
-   - Receive query via API endpoint
+   - Receive query via `/query` or `/api/search` endpoint
    - Create embedding for the query
    - Compare query embedding to document embeddings using cosine similarity
    - Return most relevant document chunks
-   - If using MCP, format the context for LLM consumption

-3. **MCP Integration**:
+3. **MCP Query Processing**:
-   - Extract user question from MCP messages
+   - Receive query via `/api/mcp` endpoint
+   - Create embedding for the query
+   - Find most relevant document chunks via cosine similarity
-   - Query the RAG system for relevant context
+   - Format a prompt with the retrieved context
-   - Insert context as a system message
-   - Forward enriched request to LLM
+   - Send prompt to OpenAI's GPT model
+   - Return both AI-generated response and relevant document chunks

+4. **Streaming Response Processing**:
+   - Receive query via `/api/mcp/stream` endpoint
+   - Set up Server-Sent Events (SSE) connection
+   - Stream document chunks as they are retrieved
+   - Stream AI-generated response in chunks as it's being generated
+   - Send event types to indicate progress (start, thinking, document, generating, content, end)

+5. **Web Interface Flow**:
+   - User submits query via form
+   - If "Generate AI Response" is checked (default), call `/api/mcp` endpoint
+   - Display AI response at the top of the page
+   - Call `/query` endpoint to retrieve and display relevant documents
+   - Or use "Stream Response" button for real-time updates via SSE

 ## Conclusion

 The GC Forms RAG system provides a powerful way to access and query information about the GC Forms platform and its API.
 Its modular architecture makes it easy to extend and integrate with other systems, while its embedding persistence capabilities ensure efficient operation.

+The system leverages OpenAI's GPT models to generate helpful AI responses based on retrieved documents, providing users with natural language answers to their questions.
+The streamlined web interface puts AI-generated responses front and center while still giving access to the source documents for reference.

+Real-time streaming capabilities via Server-Sent Events create a more dynamic and engaging experience, allowing users to see both search results and AI responses as they're being generated.

-The system is designed to be deployed in various environments (local, Replit, Docker) and offers multiple integration options, including a direct API and MCP server enrichment.
+The system is designed to be deployed in various environments (local, Replit, Docker) and offers multiple integration options, including direct API endpoints and MCP server enrichment.
 The comprehensive documentation and examples make it easy for developers to understand and use the system effectively.